atomdrift-project/cleave/RULES.md

 **Trait references:** Use `{ id: trait-id }` in condition lists.
 The `type:` field can be omitted for trait references.

-**Circular references:** Composites can reference other composites, but circular references are not detected and will cause infinite recursion.
-Ensure referenced traits are defined before the referencing composite.
+**Circular references:** Composites can reference other composites.
+Circular references are handled safely — composite evaluation uses a fixed-point loop (max 10 iterations).
+Circular references will not crash but the circularly-dependent traits may not resolve.

 ## Trait References in `if:`